GIScience/oshdb/documentation/manual/helpers/OSHDBApplication.md

 # OSHDB Application Template
 ## Installation

-Replace your OSHDB dependency with the following:
+Set up your Maven project according to the [first steps tutorial](../../first-steps/README.md), but replace your OSHDB dependency with the following:

 ```xml
 <dependency>